Vengara Gram Panchayat: Partition

 For many geographical and demographic reasons, the development process of Vengara Panchayat was more in Vengara when comparing to other places in the panchayat.
 Due to the low population density of Kannamangalam, it did not achieve significant development until 1995.
-Due to this, government divided this panchayat into Vengara and Kannamangalam in 2 December 2000.
+Due to this, government divided this panchayat into Vengara and Kannamangalam on 2 December 2000.
 In the next election, Shri.
 Kallan Muhammed and Shri.
 K Saitalavi was elected as the President and vice president respectively.

 First governing body

 The first governing body was elected for 1964–69 years.
 Chakkiri Ahmed Kutti was the president and the other members are as follows: